dariusmilea/python3_dev_interview_cheatsheet/mvc.md

 - This routing operation calls the `appropriate controller` and executes it.

-Step 4 − `The Controller` processes the data using `Model` and invokes the appropriate method.
+- `The Controller` processes the data using `Model` and invokes the appropriate method.

-Step 5 − The processed `Model` is then passed to the `View`, which in turn `renders the final output`.
+- The processed `Model` is then passed to the `View`, which in turn `renders the final output`.

 ## 6. References <a name="references"></a>